labgem/microscope-user-doc/docs/content/metabolism/syntenyPath.rst

 How to use this tool?
 ---------------------

-You just have to choose the metabolic database of reference in the tool’s header, by clicking on KEGG ou MicroCyc button.
+You just have to choose the metabolic database of reference in the tool’s header, by clicking on KEGG or MicroCyc button.
 Then, wait for the computation results.

 How to read this table?